Engine: Hydraulic motor

 A hydraulic motor derives its power from a pressurized liquid.
 This type of engine is used to move heavy loads and drive machinery.

 Hybrid

 Some motor units can have multiple sources of energy.
 For example, a plug-in hybrid electric vehicle's electric motor could source electricity from either a battery or from fossil fuels inputs via an internal combustion engine and a generator.

 Performance

 The following are used in the assessment of the performance of an engine.

 Speed

 Speed refers to crankshaft rotation in piston engines and the speed of compressor/turbine rotors and electric motor rotors.
-It is measured in revolutions per minute (rpm).
+It is typically measured in revolutions per minute (rpm).

 Thrust

 Thrust is the force exerted on an airplane as a consequence of its propeller or jet engine accelerating the air passing through it.
 It is also the force exerted on a ship as a consequence of its propeller accelerating the water passing through it.